Back

 April 28, 2025

-When determining the rent for office and commercial space in Switzerland, the parties are generally free to agree on the rent, but it is subject to judicial review for abuse (Art.
-269 OR).
-In addition to the usual adjustments (relative method), there are special models such as the Swiss index-linked rent (Art.
-269b OR) and the graduated rent (Art.
-269c OR), which are largely independent of the ordinary grounds for adjustment.
-Index-linked rent is a particularly relevant mechanism for long-term commercial leases involving tenant investments.
+When determining the rent for office and commercial spaces in Switzerland, the parties can generally agree on the rent freely, although it is subject to judicial review for abuse (Art.
+269 CO).
+In addition to the usual adjustments (relative method), there are special models such as the index-linked rent in Switzerland (Art.
+269b CO) and the staggered rent (Art.
+269c CO), which are largely independent of the ordinary reasons for adjustment.
+Particularly for long-term commercial lease agreements involving tenant investments, index-linked rent is a relevant mechanism.

-Index-linked rent, regulated in Article 269b OR, links the rent to the development of the national consumer price index (CPI) published by the Federal Statistical Office (FSO).
+Index-linked rent, regulated in Article 269b CO, ties the rent to the development of the National Consumer Price Index (CPI), which is published by the Federal Statistical Office (FSO).

 Two mandatory requirements must be met:

-1. Minimum contract term: The contract must be concluded for at least five years (non-terminable by the landlord).
+1. Minimum contract duration: The contract must be concluded for at least five years (non-terminable for the landlord).

 2. Index basis: Only the CPI may be used as the index.

-The tenant may be granted an earlier right of termination in the contract.
-The landlord's five-year commitment is the consideration for being allowed to pass on the full cost of inflation (100%) via the CPI, unCPIe with the relative method (max.
+The tenant can be granted an earlier right of termination by contract.
+The landlord's five-year commitment is the consideration for being allowed to pass on inflation in full (100%) via the CPI, unlike the relative method (max.
 40%).

-With index-linked rent, the net rent is adjusted by 100% in line with changes in the CPI.
+With index-linked rent, the net rent is adjusted 100% to the changes in the CPI.
 If the CPI rises by 2%, the rent can be increased by 2%; if it falls, the rent must be reduced accordingly (Art.
-17 para.
+17 Para.
 2 VMWG).
 This differs from the relative method (Art.
-269a OR), where only 40% of inflation is taken into account and the reference interest rate and cost increases also play a role.
+269a CO), where inflation is only creditable up to 40% and the reference interest rate as well as cost increases also play a role.
 With index-linked rent, these other factors are irrelevant during the indexation period.
-The adjustment is based on the percentage change between the base index (at the time of the last determination) and the current index level.
+The adjustment is based on the percentage change between the base index (when last determined) and the current index level.

-1. Minimum contract term of 5 years: Non-terminable by the landlord.
+1. Minimum contract duration of 5 years: Non-terminable for the landlord.

 2. Reference index CPI: Exclusively the CPI of the FSO.

-3. Written agreement: The clause must be included in the contract and clearly define the base index.
+3. Written agreement: The clause must be in the contract and clearly define the base index.

-4. No combination with graduated rent: Index-linked rent and graduated rent may not be combined (BGE 124 III 57).
+4. No combination with staggered rent: Index and staggered rent must not be combined (BGE 124 III 57).

-If these conditions are not met, the clause is void.
-An increase that has been formally communicated correctly (official form, justification) but is based on a void clause must still be contested within the specified period in order to become invalid.
+If these requirements are not met, the clause is void.
+An increase that is formally correctly notified (official form, justification) but based on a void clause must nevertheless be contested within the deadline so that it does not become valid.

-The national consumer price index (CPI) is Switzerland's official instrument for measuring inflation.
+The National Consumer Price Index (CPI) is Switzerland's official instrument for measuring inflation.
 It is calculated and published monthly by the Federal Statistical Office (FSO).
-The CPI is based on a so-called basket of goods, which contains a representative selection of goods and services consumed by private households in Switzerland.
-These include expenditure on food, housing, energy, transport, health, leisure and much more.
+The CPI is based on a so-called basket of goods containing a representative selection of goods and services consumed by private households in Switzerland.
+This includes expenditures for food, housing, energy, transport, healthcare, leisure, and much more.

-The development of the CPI is expressed as an index figure.
-A specific point in time (month/year) is set as the base period and its index level is set at 100 points.
-If the index rises to 105 points, for example, this means inflation of 5% compared with the base period.
-The FSO publishes the CPI on various bases (e.g. December 2020 = 100, December 2015 = 100, etc.).
-When calculating rent adjustments, it is crucial that the same index base is used for both the base index (at the time the contract was concluded or the last adjustment was made) and the new index value.
+The development of the CPI is expressed as an index number.
+A specific point in time (month/year) is set as the base period, and its index level is set to 100 points.
+If the index rises to 105 points, for example, this means an inflation rate of 5% compared to the base period.
+The FSO publishes the CPI on various bases (e.g., December 2020 = 100, December 2015 = 100, etc.).
+For the calculation of rent adjustments, it is crucial that the same index base is used for both the base index (at contract conclusion or last adjustment) and the new index value.

-The following table shows the development of the CPI on the current basis of December 2020 = 100 for the last months up to the most recent available status (March 2025 and basis December 2020 = 100):
+The following table shows the development of the CPI on the current basis of December 2020 = 100 for the last few months up to the latest available status (March 2025 and basis December 2020 = 100):

 Jan.
 2024